psv-format/psv.c/README.md

 * How to deal with vertical bars in string: Let's just keep [Github Table example 200](https://github.github.com/gfm/#example-200
 ) approach of using `\|` to escape vertical bars (`\\` to escape the backslash itself).
-* Quote strings not supported in Github Flavored Markdown
+* Quote strings not supported in Github Flavored Markdown and for simplicity sake this behavior is carried over to psv
 * Spaces between pipes and cell content are trimmed.
   - DEV: I don't think we should be supporting `"` quoting, as I cannot imagine why anyone would want to have space in front or back of a string in the context of a markdown table (You would usually want quoted string if you are trying to store ascii art etc... but if that's the case then you really should be choosing a more flexible format... as supporting this would make the psv standard more ugly and complex to deal with).
 This would free `"` for normal usage without having to worry about escaping it.
 * The header row must match the delimiter row in the number of cells.
 If not, a table will not be recognized [Example 202](https://github.github.com/gfm/#example-202)
 * Excess table cell is ignored like in github markdown tables [Example 204](https://github.github.com/gfm/#example-204).
 This keeps parsing simpler.

 We do diverge from Github Flavored Markdown in that a vertical bar is always expected in each line, while [ Example 199 ](https://github.github.com/gfm/#example-199) showed they can handle partially corrupted tables data rows.
 We don't to keep parsing simpler.

 Also regarding conversion to json:

-* If a cell has only json compatible numerical or `true` or `false` json booleans, then the current behavior is to copy it to the data field unquoted.
+* All cells are assumed to be string by default and the user is expected to do the conversion themselves.
+This conservative data typing keeps the conversion process more consistent with less magic to go wrong.
-  - DEV: This can be an argument for having `"` quoting implemented if there are cases where `true` is actually a string.
-However my argument would be that's why I added `{}` consistent attribute support on top.
-We could use that feature to add a schema to notify that a particular column should be interpreted as a string.
-The argument you would then need, is to argue if there is ever a case where a colum would have a mix of string and other datatype.
+  - Later on, we can figure out how to do semantic tagging and datatype annotation to more explicitly recommend a datatype and interpretation

 What's not yet done in psv.c but we should still add is that during the conversion of a string psv content to json string we need to automatically escape certain characters like quotes and tabs (and etc...).